Rizhao Steel is majority owned by the Shandong Iron & Steel Group.

 2014: Signs Primetals contract for 2 more ESP lines, each with 1.7 mt capacity.

-2019: Contemplates consolidation with threeri other Chinese steel mills.
+2019: Contemplates consolidation with three other Chinese steel mills.

 2020: Commences capacity expansion to 17 mt steelmaking.